Vetrovec/cloudflare-waitlist/README.md

 **7. Configure project functions**

 Open your newly created project, go to _Settings_ tab and open _Functions_.
-Select compatibility date to **2022-11-30** and compatibility flags to **nodejs_compat**.Do this for both production and preview environments.
+Select compatibility date to **2022-11-30** and compatibility flags to **nodejs_compat**.
+Do this for both production and preview environments.

+You can find more information about deployment to Cloudflare Pages [here](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/#3-deploy-your-application-to-cloudflare-pages).

 **8. Bind D1 database**